locomote/gusteau/README.md

 [![Coverage Status](https://coveralls.io/repos/locomote/gusteau/badge.png)](https://coveralls.io/r/locomote/gusteau)
 [![Dependency Status](https://gemnasium.com/locomote/gusteau.png)](https://gemnasium.com/locomote/gusteau)

-Introduction
 ------------

 Gusteau is an easy to use configuration manager for Chef Solo and Vagrant.
 It aims to:

-1. Provide Chef Solo users with a more efficient workflow
+* Provide existing Chef Solo users with a more efficient workflow
-2. Encourage new users to try and to switch to Chef by avoiding the complexity of Chef Server.
+* Make Chef Solo usable for a small to mid scale multi-node setup
+* Make Chef Solo more accessible for the new users

 Some of the features include: